Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Observations based on platform data

 The top 10 hospitals contributed a total of 52.1% to the total transactions, indicating a significant concentration in this area.
 All 10 hospitals are Dermatology clinics or medium-sized plastic surgery centers, which is highly consistent with the official data showing that “grassroots clinics account for 87.7%” of such cases.
-The sample data from this platform reflects the overall trend that Chinese patients seeking medical beauty treatments in South Korea tend to prefer minor cosmetic procedures and medium-sized specialized institutions.
+The samples on this platform reflect the overall trend that Chinese patients seeking medical beauty treatments in South Korea tend to prefer minor cosmetic procedures and medium-sized specialized institutions.

-The following indicators reflect the entire decision-making process of users, from learning about BeautsGO to completing a transaction in South Korea.
+The following indicators reflect the entire decision-making process of users, from learning about BeautsGO to completing a purchase in South Korea.

-Users of BeautsGO are extremely cautious when making their decisions – on average, they browse information about 12 different hospitals before finalizing their choice, and 38.5% of the customers who complete a transaction have viewed information about more than 10 hospitals.
-With a decision-making cycle of 23 days, it means that most users take between 3 and 4 weeks to go from initially learning about the options available to finally making a purchase.
+Users at BeautsGO are extremely cautious when making their decisions—they typically visit an average of 12 hospitals before finalizing their choice, and 38.5% of customers who complete a transaction have viewed more than 10 hospitals.
+With a decision-making cycle of 23 days, it means that most users take between 3 and 4 weeks to go from initial exploration to final purchase.

 In summary